kaizentm/todo-python-mongo-aca/README.md

 You will be prompted for the following information:

-- `Environment Name`: This will be used as a prefix for all your Azure resources, make sure it is globally unique and under 15 characters.
+- `Environment Name`: This will be used as a prefix for the resource group that will be created to hold all Azure resources.
+This name should be unique within your Azure subscription.
 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.